 Walking distance: 24.5kms

-There is the option to take water transport from Punga Cove to Peppers Portage for those who require a rest!
-Upon your arrival at the Peppers Portage, you can rest and enjoy the view overlooking the Keneperu Sound.
+There is the option to take water transport from Punga Cove to Portage Resort Hotel for those who require a rest!
+Upon your arrival at the Portage Resort Hotel, you can rest and enjoy the view overlooking the Keneperu Sound.

 You will be staying in twin share Hillside suites, and dinner will be served in the restaurant with a glass of wine.